google/asylo-site/_docs/reference/runtime.md

 When `wait3` is called inside an enclave, it exits enclave, waits on the host, and returns the resource usage from the host.

+#### `waitpid`

+When `waitpid` is called inside an enclave, it exits enclave and waits on the host.
+The result is returned back into the enclave after it finishes waiting.
+Since `waitpid` is returned from the untrusted side, a malicious `terminated` result may be returned from `waitpid` even when the forked child enclave is still running.

 ### sys/uio.h

 #### `writev(int fd, const struct iovec *iov, int iovcnt)`